l0rd3141/OpenCVFaceDetector/README.md

 # OpenCVFaceDetector
-A face detector in opencv 3.0 using haar features
+A face detector in opencv 3.0 using haar features.

 Uses Cascade to detect eyes and face in life video feed